 The Margo Jones Performance Hall, located in the Music Building, was originally built in the 1920's.
 Recently renovated features of the hall include new lighting, motorized rigging, state-of-the-art sound systems and a stage floor constructed on a cushioned rubber mounting.

 - Our Dance Studio Theater is an intimate performance space equipped with four digital video projectors, two permanent and two portable video screens, and a media tower that includes PC and Mac computers, multiple audio and video sourcing capabilities, and wireless projector control.

-- The Student Computer Lab includes eight Mac computers available all day to students of the department, who can often be found using the Mac-based software, iMovie and Garageband, for their creative projects.
+- The Student Computer Lab includes eight Mac computers available all day to students of the division, who can often be found using the Mac-based software, iMovie and Garageband, for their creative projects.

 - Our Digital Media Office includes two Mac Final Cut Pro editing stations where students are encouraged to create their own video portfolios, dance films, video installations and a multitude of other media-based projects.

 Page last updated 5:27 PM, August 27, 2021